System Context

 - Cache blockchain data (the API backend handles caching)

-- Make signing decisions (OWS policy engine or the user decides)
+- Make signing decisions (the policy engine and the user decide)

 - Expose internal orchestration logic (tools map to outcomes, not implementation details)